psycopg/psycopg/docs/api/pool.rst

 details and usage pattern.

-There package implement two connection pools: `ConnectionPool` is a synchronous connection pool yielding `~psycopg3.Connection` objects and can be used by multithread applications. `AsyncConnectionPool` has a similar interface, but with `asyncio` functions replacing blocking functions, and yields `~psycopg3.AsyncConnection` instances.
+There package implement two connection pools: `ConnectionPool` is a synchronous connection pool yielding `~psycopg.Connection` objects and can be used by multithread applications. `AsyncConnectionPool` has a similar interface, but with `asyncio` functions replacing blocking functions, and yields `~psycopg.AsyncConnection` instances.

 The intended use (but not mandatory) is to create a single connection pool, as a global object exposed by a module in your application, and use the same